Integrated Pest Management (IPM)

 1. Prevention- Keeping weeds out in the first place.

-2. Chemical- Using chemicals such as herbicides that control or retard the growth of weeds.
+2. Chemical- Using chemicals such as herbicides that control

-3. Biological Control- Using beneficial creatures such as insects or fungi that damage the weeds.
+3. Biological Control- Using beneficial creatures such as

 4. Mechanical- Tilling (plowing) or hand pulling the weeds.